 Lots of gamers struggle to decide which monitor is best for their requirements or what to look for in a gaming monitor.
 Its actually the most asked question we get sent, hence why we came up with this How to guide.

 Looking for a gaming monitor isn’t an easy task, there are so many type, price ranges, resolutions and even features to choose from.
 Regardless of if your a hardcore gamer up all hours or just a casual gamer at weekends a dedicated monitor for gaming will make the world of difference.
 If you mostly play first person shooters, or any other fast paced game you will be looking for a monitor with great colours and perfect response times so you don’t get what is called ghosting or blurred motions.
 In this post we will help you decide what type type of monitor you need for your gaming preferences.
+If you are looking to buy a new gaming monitor then be sure to check out our constantly updated gaming monitor buying guide.

 The technology used for the actual screen is refereed to as panel technology and we have 3 options to choose from.
 IPS, TN and VA.
 9 times out of 10 gaming monitors as IPS or TN and as discussed in a previous post of IPS v TN there are valid reasons for both.
 I suggest you read that post if you are interested in the differences, after you read this post of course.